mideind/BinPackage/README.md

 <img src="img/greynir-logo-large.png" alt="Greynir" width="200" height="200" align="right" style="margin-left:20px; margin-bottom: 20px;">

-*BinPackage* is a Python package that embeds the entire [*Database of Icelandic Morphology*](https://bin.arnastofnun.is/DMII/) ([*Beygingarlýsing íslensks nútímamáls*](https://bin.arnastofnun.is/), *BÍN*) and offers various lookups and queries of the data.
+*BinPackage* is a Python package that embeds the vocabulary of the [*Database of Icelandic Morphology*](https://bin.arnastofnun.is/DMII/) ([*Beygingarlýsing íslensks nútímamáls*](https://bin.arnastofnun.is/), *BÍN*) and offers various lookups and queries of the data.